 How to Turn Subtitles On or Off on Disney Plus

-Watching movies with subtitles on does not only apply to movies in foreign language.
+Watching movies with subtitles does not only apply to movies in a foreign language.
 More and more people opt to turn their subtitles on even when watching English movies.
 This way, you wouldn’t have to miss out on what the characters say.
 It’s annoying to miss an important word in the dialog, and having to replay the part.
-This feature is also helpful for those who have hearing difficulties, so that they get the utmost of their movie experience.
+This feature is also helpful for those who have hearing difficulties so that they get the utmost of their movie experience.
 To some extent, subtitles are indeed beneficial to make us understand the story even better.

 Streaming services like Disney+ offers this feature so that viewers could have a more enjoyable experience.
 Disney+ debuted in November 2019.
 Although relatively young compared to other movie streaming services, it has quickly gained popularity because of its massive selection of movies.
 Disney+’s library consists of movies from Disney, Pixar, Marvel Studios, National Geographic, and Star Wars.

 Disney+ is available on a wide range of devices and here’s how to turn subtitles on and off on some of them.

 From a Browser

 To turn on and manage subtitles from a browser login and begin playing the content you’d like to watch then do this:

 In the upper right-hand corner of your movie, you’ll see a barely visible (it’s truly difficult to spot) captions icon.
 Click on it.